bennettnw2/lpic101-Notes/107-AdminstrativeTasks.md

     * is is just a wizard to give you the variable to use in a script or to actually make the setting
   * ##### `TZ`
     * this is the environment variable you would set in order to change your timezone
+    * this is good for in a profile or a script

 * #### Time and Date Files
   * so how does a Linux system keep track of all this time and date data?